<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>These attacks exploit procedural response by creating “partial” or “false” truths.
 They operate in grey zones, not red flags.</p>

-<p><strong>Reputational defence mechanisms can become reputational weapons</strong></p>
+<h2 class="wp-block-heading" style="font-size:22px"><strong>Reputational defence mechanisms can become reputational weapons</strong></h2>

 <p>Organisations are risk-averse, procedurally-bound and reputation-sensitive.
 That is why when faced with the risk of loss of reputation, the board demands stability and the leadership prioritises containment.
 This can trigger all or any of these defensive responses within the organisation – internal silence, distancing from the event, or precautionary actions.</p>